-Brian M. Rosenthal has been an investigative reporter on the Metro Desk of The New York Times since 2017.
-Before joining The Times, he covered state government for The Seattle Times and for the Houston Chronicle.
-He won the 2020 Pulitzer Prize in Investigative Reporting for a series of stories on predatory lending in the taxi industry.
-He was a finalist for the 2017 Pulitzer Prize in Public Service for revealing Texas was secretly denying special education to tens of thousands of children with disabilities.
-And he was part of a reporting team that won the 2015 Pulitzer Prize in Breaking News for coverage of a deadly mudslide.
-He also has won an IRE medal, two George A. Polk Awards and the Selden Ring Award for Investigative Reporting, in addition to being named a finalist for the Anthony Shadid Award for Journalism Ethics.
+Brian M. Rosenthal is an investigative reporter at The New York Times and a Pulitzer Prize winner.
+Before joining The Times in 2017, he worked as a beat reporter covering state government, first for The Seattle Times and then for the Houston Chronicle.
+He won the 2020 Pulitzer in Investigative Reporting for a series of stories about predatory lending in the taxi industry, and he was part of a team that won the 2015 Pulitzer in Breaking News for coverage of a deadly mudslide.
+He also was a finalist for the 2017 Pulitzer in Public Service for revealing that Texas was secretly denying special education to tens of thousands of children with disabilities.
+He also has won an IRE medal, a national Emmy Award, the George A. Polk Award (twice) and the Selden Ring Award for Investigative Reporting, in addition to being named a finalist for the Anthony Shadid Award for Journalism Ethics.
 He grew up in Indiana and graduated from Northwestern University.
-Twitter: @brianmrosenthal.
+Twitter: @brianmrosenthal

 Looks like you haven't made a choice yet.